joelvaneenwyk/huginn-wiki/Creating-a-new-agent.md

       last_receive_at && last_receive_at > options[:expected_receive_period_in_days].to_i.days.ago && !recent_error_logs?
     end

-You can, of course, Agent-specific code in `working?`.
+You can, of course, write Agent-specific code in `working?`.

 # UI